What Is the E4 Base Pay in 2025?

 Bonuses When You Join

-Other than the E4 baes pay and allowances, you may also be eligible for a wide range of bonuses when you enlist.
-Here’s a list of some of the bonuses you may earn when you join the military:
+In addition to the E4 base pay and allowances, new enlistees may be eligible for a wide range of bonuses upon joining the military.
+Here's a list of some of the bonuses you may qualify for:

 Resources to Learn More About E4 Base Pay